TL;DR

 This isn't just about feeling tired.
 It's a debilitating state of emotional, physical, and mental exhaustion caused by prolonged stress.
 And for a business owner, the fallout is catastrophic.
 In this definitive guide, we will dissect the true cost of this crisis and illuminate the most powerful defensive strategy available: a robust private medical insurance (PMI) plan, complemented by essential business protection cover.

 The numbers paint a stark and worrying picture.
-While official statistics for 2025 are still being compiled, the trajectory based on the latest data from the UK's Health and Safety Executive (HSE) and the Office for National Statistics (ONS) is deeply concerning.
+While official statistics for 2025 are still being compiled, the trajectory based on the latest data from the UK public and industry sources and Safety Executive (HSE) and the Office for National Statistics (ONS) is deeply concerning.

 According to the HSE's 2023 report on work-related stress, depression, or anxiety, an estimated 875,000 workers were suffering from these conditions.
 While this covers the entire workforce, business leaders are disproportionately affected due to their unique pressures of ultimate responsibility, financial risk, and long hours.